dataset-ninja/dental-panoramic-x-rays/README.md

 # Panoramic Dental X-rays With Segmented Mandibles

-Panoramic Dental X-rays is a dataset for instance segmentation, object detection, and semantic segmentation tasks.
+Panoramic Dental X-rays is a dataset for instance segmentation, semantic segmentation, and object detection tasks.